SERVING GEORGETOWN, TEXAS

 How to Treat Sleep Apnea

-To treat snoring and sleep apnea, Dr. Mandy can examine the features of your mouth and throat and recommend a fitted dental appliance or jaw adjustment device that will ensure your airways remain open while asleep.
+To treat snoring and sleep apnea, Dr. Mandy and Dr. Mark can examine the features of your mouth and throat and recommend a fitted dental appliance or jaw adjustment device that will ensure your airways remain open while asleep.